Leah Messer Reportedly Back Together With Jeremy Calvert As Another ‘Teen Mom’ Cheating Scandal Explodes

 Leah Messer and Jeremy Calvert are together again – and their reunion has sparked another Teen Mom 2 scandal.
-Radar Online reports that Calvert’s former fiancée, Brooke Wehr, claims he cheated on her with Messer after they hung out over the weekend.
+Radar Online reports that Calvert’s former fiancee, Brooke Wehr, claims he cheated on her with Messer after they hung out over the weekend.

 The cheating scandal erupted after Messer shared a photo of her and Calvert hanging out at a bar.
 The Teen Mom 2 star captioned the image by writing “The ex-husband,” which only sparked more rumors that they are back together.
 She followed up the original post with another photo to clarify what was happening.